metabase/metabase/docs/users-guide/interactive-dashboards.md

 ### Open the action menu

-For questions composed using the query builder, the default click behavior is to open the **action menu**, which presents people with the option to drill through the data:
+For questions composed using the query builder, the default click behavior is to open the **action menu**, which presents people with the option to [drill through the data](https://www.metabase.com/blog/drilling-through-data/index.html):

 ![Action menu](images/interactive-dashboards/action-menu.png)

-### Custom destination
+### Custom destinations

 You can set custom destinations for all questions, including SQL questions.